WilliamCCHuang/graph-neural-networks/GAT/README.md

 ## Multi-layer GAT

-Use the following command to train a multi-layer GAT model with or without residual connections:
+Use the following command to train a multi-layer GAT model for Cora dataset with or without residual connections:

 ```
-$ python train.py layers --dataset=cora  --gpu=True
+$ python train.py layers --dataset cora  --gpu True
 ```

+You can use other datasets like Citeseer or Pubmed and see the results.
+The setups are similar

 It will train two GAT models, one with residual connections and the other without residual connections.